d-lowl/wrist-tattoo/README.md

 # wrist-tattoo

-Several tattoo sketches written with SVG with some variables to modify templates (provided either in HTML as object params or replaced on PNG rasterizing stage)
+Several tattoo sketches written with SVG with some variables to modify templates (provided either in HTML as object params or replaced on PNG rasterising stage)

 ## HTML page

 Clone the repository and open index.html in browser.
-(Compatibility is not guaranted; tested on Safari 9.1.3)
+Build script must be run at least ones beforehand.
+(Compatibility is not guaranteed; tested on Safari 9.1.3)

 ## Build script

-Rasterizes all svg-s with all variable options.
+Rasterises all svg-s with all variable options.

 ### Requirements